-When arriving to campus, Campus Safety will provide you with your Temporary Parking Pass at the entrance booth.
-All pass holders must park in the Library Lot, unless otherwise directed, with the parking pass displayed on the vehicle's rear-view mirror at all times.
+· When arriving to campus, Campus Safety will provide you with your Temporary Parking Pass at the entrance booth.
+All pass holders must park in the Library Lot,

-- All authorized student/visitor vehicles must exit the campus by 7:30 AM, Monday through Friday and by NOON on Saturday and Sunday, unless otherwise instructed by Campus Safety. - The maximum number of guest passes issued per Emmanuel student per week is two. - Parking availability is subject to change depending on campus events/activities. - Students should be aware that Guest Parking may be suspended prior to scheduled events or activities.
-Also, in advanced of inclement weather, parking may be prohibited. - Students cannot purchase an overnight guest parking pass for themselves.
+- · All authorized guest vehicles must exit the campus by 7:30 AM, Monday through Friday and by NOON on Saturday and Sunday, unless otherwise instructed by Campus Safety. - · The maximum number of guest passes issued per Emmanuel student per week is two. - · Parking availability is subject to change depending on campus events/activities. - · Students should be aware that Guest Parking may be suspended prior to scheduled events or activities.
+Also, in advance of inclement weather, parking may be prohibited. - · Students cannot purchase an overnight guest parking pass for themselves.